svgdotjs/svg.js/README.md

 That's it, the invention is now ready to be used!

 #### Accepted values
-The `SVG.invent()` function always expectes an object.
+The `SVG.invent()` function always expects an object.
 The object can have the following configuration values:

 - `create`: can be either a string with the node name (e.g. `rect`, `ellipse`, ...) or a custom initializer function; `[required]`
 - `inherit`: the desired SVG.js class to inherit from (e.g. `SVG.Shape`, `SVG.Element`, `SVG.Container`, `SVG.Rect`, ...); `[optional but recommended]`
 - `extend`: an object with the methods that should be applied to the element's prototype; `[optional]`
-- `construct`: an objects with the methods to create the element on the parent element; `[optional]`
+- `construct`: an object with the methods to create the element on the parent element; `[optional]`
 - `parent`: an SVG.js parent class on which the methods in the passed `construct` object should be available; `[optional]`

 Svg.js uses the `SVG.invent()` function to create all internal elements, so have a look at the source to see how this function is used in various ways.

 ### SVG.extend()
-Svg.js has a modular structure.
+SVG.js has a modular structure.
 It is very easy to add you own methods at different levels.
 Let's say we want to add a method to all shape types then we would add our method to SVG.Shape:

 ```javascript
 SVG.extend(SVG.Shape, {